Lauren is a virtual adventurer and late night philosopher, as well as a voracious consumer of technology.

 - Respect a Nun Day.
 I feel this one needs no further explanation.

-But ultimately I settled on: BREAK OUT INTO SONG DAY!
-I'm a huge fan of musicals, and I would personally be thrilled if an individual or a group of people randomly launched into a song and dance routine in the middle of the grocery store.
+But ultimately I settled on: Break Out Into Song Day (March 19)!
+I'm a huge fan of musicals, and I would personally be thrilled if an individual or a group of people randomly launched into a song-and-dance routine in the middle of the grocery store.
 This holiday would also give a wonderful outlet to everyone longing to do a flashmob.
 I just think it's a great idea.

-How to Make It Official
+How to Make Your New Holiday Official

-offers information on how to create and register a holiday, as well as a list of pretty much every holiday ever created.
+Next, I researched how to go about getting this holiday recognized.
+Brownielocks offers information on how to create and register a holiday, as well as a list of pretty much every holiday ever created.
 It details the many ways in which a holiday can be started and the protocol to follow.
 Here are some things that you'll need to have and do.

-• An idea and a passion.
-The first part is pretty self explanatory, but if you're passionate about or committed to your idea, it's unlikely that it will gain much traction.
+- An idea and a passion.
+The first part is pretty self-explanatory, but if you're passionate about or committed to your idea, it's unlikely that it will gain much traction.

 Reasons for Starting a Holiday